 Best Neighborhood to Stay in Buenos Aires

 Most visitors in Buenos Aires will want to stay in one of the centrally located Buenos Aires neighborhoods near most of the city’s favorite attractions.
-We recommend choosing between these neighborhoods:
+We recommend choosing between the following neighborhoods.

 Where to Stay in Buenos Aires